sebkrueger/baseballnuke/readme.txt

 Tested with **Wordpress 3.1**

-baseballNuke is a wordpress plugin for the administration of a single baseball team.  baseballNuke is a complete team management tool and information source.
+baseballNuke is a wordpress plugin for the administration of a single baseball team or league.  baseballNuke is a complete team management tool and information source.
 It provides team and individual information about the players including schedule, field directions, player stats, team stats, player profiles and game results.

 == Support ==